-To help you sort through the mess, I’ve hand-picked the best hotels in Taipei for independent travellers.
+To help you sort through the mess, I’ve hand-picked the neighbourhoods and the best hotels in Taipei for independent travellers.
 You’ll find my recommendations split into three different price points: budget, mid-range and luxury.
 All of hotels I’ve listed are centrally-located and perfectly-positioned to help you tackle the most interesting Taipei attractions with ease.

 Whether you’re looking for backpacker digs, guesthouse-style accommodations or full-on luxury in the heart of Asia, there’s a little something for every type of traveller in Taipei.
 Let’s see what Taipei has in store…

 Table of Contents

 - Where to stay in Taipei: How to find the best neighbourhoods & best hotels in Taipei